 VCAAA is one of four organizations in California to be certified by Dementia Friendly America®, an initiative borne out of the 2015 White House Conference on Aging to address the national and global epidemic of Alzheimer’s disease and dementia.

-Visit our Facebook page to engage with us in a Dementia Friendly Ventura County.
+Visit our Facebook page to engage with us in a Dementia Friendly Ventura County conversation.

-Small changes help make a dementia friendly community – Alzheimer’s Society: This short video shows Mary, as she encounters people in her community, and how a little bit of time and consideration for people living with dementia can make all the difference to their daily lives.
+Video from the Alzheimer’s Society: Small changes help make a dementia friendly community.
+This short video shows Mary, as she encounters people in her community, and how a little bit of time and consideration for people living with dementia can make all the difference to their daily lives.